MCNCD Decennial Review

 The decennial review of the Mid Cambridge NCD, required by our ordinance, will study demographic and housing trends, history of the neighborhood and establishment of the NCD, summarize the activities of the NCD over the last decade, and make recommendations on changes to the boundaries, guidelines, and/or procedures of the NCD.
 We encourage you to attend, ask questions, and comment.

-Bookmark this page for periodic updates on the Mid Cambridge Decennial Review including meeting dates, walking tours, meeting handouts, zoom recordings, etc.
+Bookmark this page or e-mail us here to sign up for periodic updates on the Mid Cambridge Decennial Review including meeting dates, walking tours, meeting handouts, zoom recordings, etc.

 mid cambridge, historical district, historic